 - Identifying staffing needs for the next three-, six-, and twelve-month periods, both by business unit and at a national level

 - Taking pre-emptive action to reduce pandemic exposure risk

 - Leveraging staff across the US to support impacted client service teams

 - Understanding the speed of the lifecycle of the infection, from contraction through treatment, to inform our response

-- Assessing the availability and success of treatments; providing advice and support to impacted employees
+- Assessing the availability and success of treatments and providing advice and support to impacted employees

 - Understanding the rate of increase of pandemic cases in geographic locations

 Serving our clients and doing everything possible to protect the health and well-being of our people are our priorities.
 Given our mobility as an organization and our robust technology infrastructure, our people have the capacity to work virtually for extended periods.
-This arrangement gives us flexibility to manage client responsibilities even during potential disruptive events that may threaten our operations.
+This arrangement gives us flexibility to manage client responsibilities—even during potentially disruptive events that may threaten our operations.

 PwC is a network of member firms across the globe.

 We have a network standard for business continuity and incident response (including pandemic response plans), all of which have been tested for resiliency, and against which each member firm is assessed annually.

 We have a network standard for business continuity and incident response (including pandemic response plans), against which each member firm is assessed annually, and have been tested for resiliency.